AdaptivMCP/AdaptivMCP/docs/human/SELF_HOSTING_DOCKER.md

 - The MCP server runs in your environment (Docker Desktop, a VM, or any Docker-capable host).
 - The controller in ChatGPT connects to this MCP server.
-- The controller does most of its work via `run_command` in a persistent workspace, including installing any dependencies the repo needs, creating branches, committing changes, and opening pull requests.
+- The controller does most of its work via `terminal_command` in a persistent workspace, including installing any dependencies the repo needs, creating branches, committing changes, and opening pull requests.

 ---